-The ROI of digital signage for schools can’t be measured quantitatively; there are no marketing budgets to compare against revenue.
+You can’t measure the ROI of digital signage for schools quantitatively; there are no marketing budgets to compare against revenue.
 Instead, the ROI of school-based digital signage is qualitative—meaning that it must be measured by assessing the entire range of benefits that digital signage brings to the school.

 This is what we mean by the “real” ROI of digital signage for schools.
 Do the benefits of its inclusion outweigh its costs?
 Let’s take a look at what kind of power digital signage for schools has.